ForEvolve/forevolve.github.io/_posts/en/2017-08-17-design-patterns-web-api-service-and-repository-part-3.md

 proficiency-level: Intermediate
 ---

-In the first part, we visited a few concepts that we will start applying in the current article.
+In the first article, we visited a few concepts that we will apply, starting in the current article.

+The second article was an overview of Dependency Injection.

-In part 3, we will:
+In this 3rd article, we will:
-- Model our ninjas
+- Model the ninja
-- Create the clan controller
+- Create the `ClansController` (ninja's don't fight alone!)
 - Write some tests

+All of this will get us ready for the next article's `ClanService`.

 <!--more-->